 Noise causes stress

-Even relatively small amounts of noise cause stress and decrease employees’ performance capacity, according to psychologists working at Cornell University in Ithaca.
+Even relatively low noise levels cause stress and decrease employees’ performance capacity, according to psychologists working at Cornell University in Ithaca.
 In his studies, Gary Evans, a professor of environmental psychology, came to the conclusion that employees working in noisy offices are 40% less likely to try to solve technical or functional problems.
 In comparison to people working in quieter rooms, they also make only half as many ergonomic adjustments to their furniture or their computers.

 of employees are regularly distracted by noise.